-- Research and Argumentation: Developing advanced research skills and using evidence to construct compelling arguments in essays, reports, and other academic writing formats. - Academic Writing: Perfecting the structure of textual analysis with focus on the integration of sources and proper citation. - Professional Writing: Mastering the art of writing in professional settings, including crafting business communications. - Style and Voice: Enhancing individual writing voice, style, and tone to suit a variety of audiences, purposes, and genres. - Revising and Editing: Building skills in revising drafts for structure, argumentation, grammar, and syntax, with an emphasis on clarity and precision.
+- Research and Argumentation: Developing advanced research skills and using evidence to construct compelling arguments in essays, reports, and other academic writing formats. - Creative Writing: Refining narrative techniques, character development, and dialogue in creative writing projects such as short stories, poetry, or creative nonfiction. - Academic Writing: Perfecting the structure of research papers, literature reviews, and analytical essays with a focus on the integration of sources and proper citation. - Professional Writing: Mastering the art of writing in professional settings, including crafting business communications, proposals, reports, and emails. - Style and Voice: Enhancing individual writing voice, style, and tone to suit a variety of audiences, purposes, and genres. - Revising and Editing: Building skills in revising drafts for structure, argumentation, grammar, and syntax, with an emphasis on clarity and precision.

-By the end of the course, students will have improved their ability to produce high-quality written work, with a particular emphasis on clear and persuasive communication.
+By the end of the course, students will have improved their ability to produce high-quality written work across a range of genres, with a particular emphasis on clear and persuasive communication.